RahulShagri/1D-Bar-Element-1-DOF-FEM-Solver/README.md

-# About
+#1 Dimension 1 Degree of Freedom Bar Element FEM Solver

+<H1>About</H1>

-The solver assembles the global nodal force vector, global element stiffness matrix, and the global nodal displacement vector and uses the elimination approach on the global relationship after applying all the boundary conditions provided by the user to solve for the unknown displacements.
+This solver can be used to analyse 1 degree of freedom of 1 dimension problems with bar elements connected in series and having 1D forces acting parallel to the axis of the bar.
+It uses the direct stiffness method and assembles the global nodal force vector, global element stiffness matrix, and the global nodal displacement vector and uses the elimination approach on the global relationship after applying all the boundary conditions provided by the user to solve for the unknown nodal displacements.

-<b>Note: Only problems with bar elements connected in series and having 1D forces acting parallel to the axis of the bar can be analysed.</b>

-# Instructions
+<H1>Instructions</H1>

-Ensure you have the following libraries installed in python to run the solver:
+Ensure you have the following libraries installed in python before you run the solver:

 1. NumPy
 2. DearPyGUI

-Then, run the 1D_Bar_Element_FEM_Solver.py file.
+Then, run the <i>1D_Bar_Element_FEM_Solver.py</i> file.

+<i><b>Note: The user has to make sure the values entered have the correct units.
+The software does not convert any values entered.
+Results are obtained based on the values that are entered without converting them to different units.
+In the following examples, the displacements are in mm and stresses are in MPa.</b></i>

 <H3>Example Problem 1</H3>